 Invasive GBS surveillance

-Between 2007 and 2021 there were 100 clinical isolates collected from 87 patients with invasive GBS infection.
-Of these, 74 were isolated from blood, 5 from CSF and 8 from both.
-As seen in Figure 1A, there were 51 patients under the age of 3 months, 17 between 3 and 12 months and therefore a total of 68 infants who had an invasive GBS infection.
-The other 18 were from older children.
-Over the duration of the study period, Serotype III was the predominant serotype in infants (n=45, 64.7%) followed by serotype I (n=18, 31.8%) which was more predominant among the older children (n = 7, 47%) (Figure 1).
+Between 2007 and 2021 there were 96 clinical isolates collected from 87 patients with invasive GBS infection.
+Of these, 72 were isolated from blood, 6 from CSF and 9 from both.
+As seen in Figure 1A, there were 2 patients diagnosed within 7 days of birth (i.e. EOD), 48 diagnosed between 7 days and 3 months after birth (i.e. LOD), 20 between 3 and 12 months (also referred to as “Very Late Onset Disease”, or VLOD).Therefore, there was a total of 70 infants who had an invasive GBS infection.
+The other 17 clinical isolates were from older children (n=10) and adults (n=7).
+Over the duration of the study period, Serotype III was the predominant serotype in infants (n=45, 64.3%) followed by serotype Ia (n=15, 21.4%), hich was the most predominant among the older children (n = 5, 51%) (Figure 1).
 The distribution of serotypes across time between patients admitted to the ICU vs those not admitted to the ICU was similar as seen in Figure 1B.
 There were no isolates with capsular serotypes VI –IX and no non-typeable (NT) isolates.

 Clinical Characteristics

-There were no meaningful differences in clinical (age-corrected heart rate, respiratory rate, oxygen saturation or blood pressure on admission) or laboratory parameters between infants and older children on admission.
+There were no meaningful differences in clinical (age-corrected heart rate, respiratory rate, oxygen saturation or blood pressure on admission) or laboratory parameters between infants and older individuals on admission.
 (Table 1).
 The most common presenting complaint was “fussiness” and the most common clinical sign was fever.
 There were no deaths due to GBS infection during hospitalisation although there was significant morbidity based on 6 months of medical record data post-discharge associated with invasive GBS disease.

-Among infants, 32 (46.3 %) required ICU level of care due to risk of clinical decompensation, mental status changes or escalating respiratory support.
+Among infants, 31 (44.3%) required ICU level of care due to risk of clinical decompensation, mental status changes or escalating respiratory support.
 Infants who required ICU stay were more likely to have leukopenia on admission as well as a lower absolute neutrophil count.
 In those requiring ICU care, the length of hospital stay was significantly longer with evidence of neurodevelopmental deficits/delays 6 months after initial diagnosis.
-Eighteen (29%) infants had meningitis.
+Eighteen (25.7%) infants had meningitis.